-“Is there a neighbour you can tell about the violence who can call the police or come with assistance for you if they hear sounds of violence coming from your home?”
+“Is there a neighbour you can tell about the violence, who can call the police or come help you if they hear sounds of violence coming from your home?”

 Be careful in cases of honour-related violence.

-It will usually not be possible to deal with all their concerns at the first meeting.
+You can help by discussing the victim’s needs with them, telling them about other sources of help, and assisting them to get help if they want it.
+It will usually not be possible to deal with all their concerns during the first meeting.
 Let them know that you are available to meet again to talk about other issues.

 Do not expect them to make decisions immediately.
-It may seem frustrating if they do not seem to be taking steps to change their situation.
+It may seem frustrating if you think they will not take any steps to change their situation.
 However, they will need to take their time and do what they think is right for them.
 Always respect their wishes and decisions.

-The social work sector is the FLR area where the use of formalized risk assessment tools is predominantly in place in many European countries.
-In Germany, formalized tools are only used in some locations.
-In Berlin, a standardised risk assessment tool (“Düsseldorfer Gefährdungseinschätzungsverfahren in Fällen häuslicher Gewalt – D-GEV”) is currently being used in one women’s shelter.
-In response to an inquiry to the institution that was involved in the development of the tool, it was confirmed that this instrument is used in the social sector in Düsseldorf, but also in individual institutions all over the federal state of North-Rhine Westfalia.
+The social sector is the FLR area where formalised risk assessment tools are predominantly in place in many European countries.
+In Germany, formalised tools are only used in some locations.
+In Berlin, a standardised risk assessment tool (“Düsseldorfer Gefährdungseinschätzungsverfahren in Fällen häuslicher Gewalt, D-GEV”) is currently being used in one women’s shelter.
+In response to an inquiry to the institution that was involved in the tool’s development, it was confirmed that this instrument is used in the social sector in Düsseldorf, but also in individual institutions all over the federal state of North-Rhine Westfalia.
 Further, in Berlin, a translated version of Campbell’s Danger Assessment will probably be available next year; social institutions that will cooperate with the police in case discussions have agreed on using the tool once it is accessible.
-In Finland and in Portugal formalized tools are only used in some of the locations.
-The countries vary in the scope of their risk assessment tools, some of them developed local, individual protocols used by each FLR’s, others use standardized protocols, used nation-wide in all institutions with the same profile.
+In Finland and in Portugal, formalised tools are used in only some of the locations.
+The countries vary in the scope of their risk assessment tools, some of them developed local, individual protocols used by each FLR, others use standardised protocols, used nation-wide in all institutions with the same profile.

 Practical problems of implementation